walquis/git-basics-team-project/thebook/src/session1.md

 **Commands**: `git diff`, `git diff --staged`, `git reflog`, `git stash`

 When I last checked (end of March 2023), six of the [top twelve stackoverflow questions](https://stackoverflow.com/questions?tab=Votes) were git questions!!
 For at least a couple of those, the answer is `git reset`.

-Today we will learn to use `git reset` to move changes back and forth (locally) between the [The Three Trees](objects-and-trees-exercise.md).

 A busy diagram--it shows the objects as well as the trees--but worth pondering ...
 ![](images/GitThreeTrees.png)